 Half way round the globe, learners of Cantonese are faced with the headache of two words for "thank you".
-One, 唔該 (mgōi), is the more generic one and the other, 多謝 (dōje), is mainly restricted to thanking someone for a gift.
+One, 唔該 (mgōi), is the more generic one user when asking for something, accepting a service, praise or help, when borrowing something and, funnily enough, in a way that English uses "excuse me" when you're about to ask for something.
+The other, 多謝 (dōje), is mainly restricted to thanking someone for a gift or compliment.
 It's also confusing for many foreigners that even though Cantonese society treasures politeness, especially towards older people, phrases that might translate as "please" are rare.
 For example, if I was asking my grandmother for permission to stay out a bit longer to play, I would not use "please".
 I might use a particle at the end of my question to make it sound "little" and most certainly I would address her with the proper vocative particle and her "rank" (rank sounds weirder than it is but it's somewhat like calling someone Sir or Madam, in English), but I'd not use "please", as such.

 That neatly brings us to Gaelic.
 While there are several words for saying "thank you" (depending on politeness and someone's dialect), there is no word for "please".
 Yes yes yes, I know, you've watched Speaking our Language or done some online course where the phrase mas e do thoil e or the politer mas e ur toil e appear for "thank you".
 Honestly, that's just English-inspired nonsense.
 These two phrases makes most native speakers want to hide under a blanket or consider violence.
 At best, those phrases grate on their ears, and they mark you as a learner.